rsdoiel/rsdoiel.github.io/blog/2025/06/30/Build_a_Static_Web_Server.md

 ┗ Allow? [y/n/A] (y = yes, allow; n = no, deny; A = allow all net permissions) >
 ~~~

-For can type an "y" for now.
-Now you should see a lines like those below.
+For now you can type an "y" and press enter.
+New lines should appear like these below.

 ~~~shell
 Server running on http://localhost:8000/, serving htdocs